ivy-llc/ivy/docs/partial_source/deep_dive/8_inplace_updates.rst

 This distinction only concerns how the inplace update is applied to the native array, which is operated upon directly by the backend.
-If :code:`out` is specified in an Ivy function, then an inplace update is always **also** performed on the :code:`ivy.Array` instance itself, which is how :code:`out` is provided to the function originally.
+If :code:`out` is specified in an Ivy function, then an inplace update is always **also** performed on the :class:`ivy.Array` instance itself, which is how :code:`out` is provided to the function originally.
-The inplace update of this :code:`ivy.Array` is always `handled by the wrapper`_.
+The inplace update of this :class:`ivy.Array` is always `handled by the wrapper`_.

-Alternatively, if :code:`out` is an :code:`ivy.Container`, then the inplace update is always handled by `_wrap_fn`_ in the container wrapping module.
+Alternatively, if :code:`out` is an :class:`ivy.Container`, then the inplace update is always handled by `_wrap_fn`_ in the container wrapping module.

 **Special Case**